OPNA2608/Funkin/.github/ISSUE_TEMPLATE/bug.md

    - Clearing AppData
    - If in doubt, try another browser

-If your problem/question still persists, continue with filling out the following template.
+If your unique problem still persists, continue with filling out the following template.
 (Everything enclosed in < & > symbols is a comment with suggestions/hints on what to fill in.)
 -->